Episode 75 – What no one tells you about overcoming barriers in health and fitness

 While it’s common to look for the so called “quick fix shortcut,” you’ll notice that most health and fitness roadblocks are a simple state of mind tweak!

-In this article you’ll discover how to overcome barriers to success in health and fitness with simple mindset tips!
+In this article you’ll discover how to overcome barriers in health and fitness with simple mindset tips!
 With the following key ingredients, you’ll propel toward greater success in your health and fitness journey.

 1. Lack of willpower or discipline